pippinbarr/cart253-2018/modules/core-functions-with-arguments-and-return-values/core-functions-with-arguments-and-return-values.md

 }
 ```

-- Inside the parentheses we have a __comma-separated list of the parameters this function takes__
+- Inside the parentheses we have a __comma-separated list of the arguments this function takes__
-- These are called the __arguments__ when we're defining a function
+- These are called the __parameters__ when we're defining a function
 - We can see that this function expects some parameters called `x` and a `y`
 - Because they're well-named, they're pretty self-explanatory, right?
 - They refer to the position and size of the avatar to be drawn